olivierfriard/boris_docs/export_events.rst

-Extract sequences from media files
+Extract sequences from media files corresponding to coded events
 --------------------------------------------------------------------------------------------------------------------------------------------

 Sequences of media file corresponding to coded events can be extracted from media files: